Warlock Asylum Interviews Author & Occultist Donald Tyson: Establishing the Necronomicon Universe

 Warlock Asylum: Recently I had a conversation with another Gate-Walker Ben Nix, and we both noted that your writings covering the Lovecraftian Mythos have been published in what seems to be rapid succession.
 When did your interest in Lovecraft begin, and what inspired you to write your own version of the Necronomicon?

 Donald Tyson: I’ve had a deep affection for Lovecraft’s stories since my early teens.
 I may have been an atheist and skeptic at that age, but even so, I loved reading ghost and horror stories (just as did another atheist and skeptic, H. P. Lovecraft).
 Jump forward many years, and suddenly I find Lovecraft to be a frequent topic of discussion on Internet chat groups and Web pages.
-It occurred to me one day as I was reading about Lovecraft’s Cthulhu mythos that I could write a better version of the Necronomicon than the versions that had been published at that time.
+It occurred to me one day as I was reading about Lovecraft’s Cthulhu mythos that I could write a better version of the Necronomicon that the versions that at that time had been published.
 The Simon Necronomicon was out, and the Hay Necronomicon.
 I owned both of them, and I wasn’t very impressed, from the perspective of practical occultism, with either of them.
 I decided I might as well write my own Necronomicon.
 I didn’t have an agreement with any publisher to publish the work — it was done purely for my own interest.

 Before I began, I read everything Lovecraft had written that had any bearing on the Necronomicon, the mythos, or magic.
 I decided to focus strictly on Lovecraft’s work, and ignore the works of later mythos writers, such as August Derleth, simply so that I did not get overwhelmed with the sheer volume of material.
 In retrospect, this was a good decision.
 The mythos I value and love is Lovecraft’s creation — I am far less interested in the mythos that has descended from it at the hands of other writers.
 To me, that’s not the “real” mythos.
 Lovecraft is the mythos.
 Consequently, my Necronomicon is based on Lovecraft alone.
 I tried, as best I could, to work into it all the references to and quotations from the Necronomicon that appear in Lovecraft’s stories, poems and letters.